moopmonster/docz_issue_1253/README.md

 yarn dev
 ```

+Notes :
-> /newtest - created with create-react-app
+1. `/newtest` - created with create-react-app
-> /docs - copied from monorepo-separate-docs.
+2. `/docs` - copied from monorepo-separate-docs.
 Alert.tsx component was moved into newtest/src/components